SwiftWarsaw/SwiftWarsaw/speaker-guide.md

 Main talks take up to 15 minutes.
 There are 3 minutes for questions after each talk.

-If you would like to give a talk at Swift Warsaw, then great!
+If you would like to give a talk at Swift Warsaw, that's great!
 Please send us an email at <hello@swiftwarsaw.com> with the following
 information: